xiejw/reinforcement-learning/README.md

+### Source

+This is a clone of https://github.com/dennybritz/reinforcement-learning.

 ### Overview

 This repository provides code, exercises and solutions for popular Reinforcement Learning algorithms.
 These are meant to serve as a learning tool to complement the theoretical materials from